The compression body graph has infinite diameter

 \subsection{Laminations}

 If $f$ is a pseudo-Anosov homeomorphism of $S$ which extends over a compression body $V$, then the stable lamination of $f$ is a limit of discs of $V$.
-On the other hand we now show that there are laminations which do not lie in the disc set of any compression body.
+On the other hand we have the following:

 \begin{proposition} There is a minimal lamination in $\PML(S)$ which does not lie in the limit set of a disc set $\mathcal{D}(V)$, for any compression body $V$. \end{proposition}